MVHOI: Bridge Multi-view Condition to Complex Human-Object Interaction Video Reenactment via 3D Foundation Model: Introduction

+Reference-based human–object interaction (HOI) video reenactment aims to replace the interacted object in a source video with a novel target object while preserving the person, scene, and interaction dynamics (\cref{fig:teaser}), enabling applications such as product demonstration and virtual advertising.
+Despite the strong generative capacity of recent Video Foundation Models (VFMs)~\cite{wan2025,hunyuanvideo,cogvideox}, text or appearance conditions alone do not specify how the target object should evolve throughout the interaction, and reference-conditioned variants~\cite{hu2025hunyuancustom,jiang2025vace,phantom,kaleido} still fail to preserve the object's size and appearance under precise manipulation.

+Many reference-based HOI methods~\cite{fan2025rehold,homa,hoi-swap,wang2025dreamactorh1} describe object motion with sparse 2D control signals (e.g., bounding boxes or keypoints) and represent the target object with a monocular reference image.
+While effective for image-plane motion, these conditions become ambiguous under non-planar motion and large viewpoint changes: \textbf{(1) Ambiguous motion representation:} sparse 2D signals cannot determine the object's evolving view-dependent state, leaving the video model to infer complex 3D motion from insufficient evidence; and \textbf{(2) Ambiguous multi-view appearance conditioning:} a monocular reference provides incomplete appearance for unseen viewpoints, while naively supplying multiple references does not establish which view matches the object state in each frame.
+Consequently, the generated object may exhibit structural distortion or appearance drift as its orientation changes.

-To address these challenges, we introduce MVHOI, a two-stage framework that leverages the spatial priors of 3D Foundation Models (3DFMs) to redefine HOI video reenactment. \textit{Our core insight is that 3DFMs provide a decisive advantage: they can consolidate sparse multi-view inputs into a Unified Object Anchor within the latent space, a view-invariant repository where geometric structure and visual appearance are inherently aligned.} Under this paradigm, the challenge of HOI reenactment is transformed from a stochastic generation task into a deterministic view-querying process, enabling the precise retrieval of projections from this persistent 3D anchor.
+To address these challenges, we introduce MVHOI, a two-stage framework built on the spatial priors of 3D Foundation Models (3DFMs).
+Our core insight is that a 3DFM can consolidate sparse multi-view inputs into a unified latent object representation that jointly encodes geometry and appearance across viewpoints, allowing HOI reenactment to be reformulated as a motion-conditioned querying process over this representation.

-Specifically, the first stage of our framework focuses on reconciling the complex 3D dynamics of the source interaction.
-Rather than relying on error-prone explicit pose estimation, we propose a 3D-aware Object Reenactment Module built upon this implicit Unified Object Anchor.
-By extracting motion latents from the source video, we establish a continuous trajectory directly within the 3DFM’s latent space.
-This allows the model to ``navigate'' the Unified Object Anchor and query the corresponding viewpoints with unprecedented geometric robustness, yielding a coarse but geometrically-consistent reenacted result of the target object.
-By bypassing unreliable offline trackers, this ``Object-to-Object'' mechanism ensures that the generated motion remains physically plausible and synchronized with the human hand throughout the interaction.